JashandeepSidhu712/DSA/vector.md

 auto iterator = itr;
-itr = v1.begin(); //it returns an iterator pointing to the first element of the vector. itr = vec.end(); //it returns an iterator pointing to the element theoretically after the last element of the vector. vec.front(); //it returns a reference to the first element of the vector. vec.back(); //it returns a reference to the last element of the vector
+itr = v1.begin(); //it returns an iterator pointing to the first element of the vector. itr = vec.end(); //it returns an iterator pointing to the element theoretically after the last element of the vector.
 ```

 **3. Adding and Removing Elements**